 This function is only available in the Polaris Calculation Engine.

-Consider the item Product1, which belongs to a list called Products.
-The function returns the number of items in the Products list from Product1 to its root ancestor, including the item itself in the count.
+The item United States belongs to a list called Geographic hierarchy.
+The function returns the number of items in the list from United States to its root ancestor, including the item itself in the count.

-Consider the item Category1, which belongs to a list called Categories.
-The function returns the number items in the Categories list from Category1 down to its furthest descendant, including the item itself in the count.
+This function returns the number of items in the Geographic hierarchy list from United States down to its furthest descendant, including the item itself in the count.

 The function's result depends on the type of list and the list item's position within it.
 Key points include: